Are you looking for a career in business management or the legal profession?

 Our Business Management and Law degree aims to prepare you for a wide range of professional roles in either sector or for postgraduate study in either academic discipline.
-The course offers a basic grounding in areas of applied business law that may be used as a basis for further study for the Solicitors Qualifying Examination (SQE) if you want to train to be a solicitor.
+The course does not provide specific preparation for the Solicitors Qualifying Examination (SQE) but offers a basic grounding in law concepts that may be used as a basis for further study for the SQE if you want to train to be a solicitor.
 Potential career routes for graduates may include financial and business regulation, contract management, employment, people management and business consultancy.

 What is Discover Uni?